theupdateframework/pep-maximum-security-model/README.rst

 __ https://docs.python.org/2/distutils/index.html#distutils-index

 [VD: May Distutils be modified?]

-The upload procedure would need to be modified to sign and upload TUF metadata.
-[LV: not clear why you say 'would need' - if you added at the end of this sentence something like "in order for X to happen" it would make more sense.
-If this isn't the right solution, we will need to chat, I think.
-Unless the sentence belongs inside the brackets above, as part of Vlad's comment.}
+Distutil MUST be modified to sign metadada in order to successfully upload distribution to PyPI.

 - Separate tool provided to the developers

 A default PyPI-mediated key management and package signing solution that is transparent and does not require a key escrow (sharing or moving encrypted private keys.)
 Additionally, a developer may also circumvent sharing of encrypted private keys between multiple machines.

 The following briefly outlines one possible approach: